brevis-network/pico/docs/features.md

   - Ongoing
 - [x] `ToyChip`
   - A simple chip that only contains the addition operation;
-  - Before core executor ready, could implement the trace generation on its own;
+  - Before core emulator ready, could implement the trace generation on its own;
-  - After core executor ready, could implement the trace generation as expected (taking `Record` as input);
+  - After core emulator ready, could implement the trace generation as expected (taking `Record` as input);
 - [x] `ToyMachine`
   - A simple machine that only proves the addition program;
   - This is the final target for this stage
-- [x] Core `Executor`
+- [x] Core `Emulator`
-  - [x] Migration of the core executor to the `compiler` folder;
+  - [x] Migration of the core emulator to the `compiler` folder;
   - [x] Integration with current `toy_machine` and `toy_prover`

 ## Fibonacci (Ongoing)